goramartin/master-thesis/docs/solutions/steps/02-candidate-selection/candidate-selection.md

 - For this I would use ElasticSearch and its native BM25 ranking function.
 - Also there is an option with the BM25F as combined fields
   - but that requires to set a parameter that minimum should match in %
-- I looked into other databases (viz. view databases overview)
+- I looked into other databases (viz. view databases overview) but it seemed that elastic is the best.
 - I know it the best

 - There could be search based on multiple options